SerafAC/DS203/README.md

 That is obviously a horrible idea and it doesn't really work, because:

-* There is no way to indicate, that writing is completed.
+* There is no way to indicate that writing is completed.
-* The flash disk emulator modifies the file system *while being mounted*
+* The flash disk emulator modifies the file system *while being mounted*.
 * caching

-Eventually, writing to the disk never really worked for me (not event with mount -o sync).
+Eventually, updating the firmware by writing to the disk never really worked for me (not even with mount -o sync).
 So I'm using mtools now (https://www.gnu.org/software/mtools/) to access the flash disk, because they seem are userspace and are much less trouble right now.
 They are usually part of the default install of Ubuntu/Debian/Mint, if not `apt-get mtools` will pull them.